beta-europe/france.beta-europe.org/_pages/MEUP.md

 For additional information, don’t hesitate to contact us at participants.model.eu.paris@gmail.com and to follow us on our social networks.
 FB: <https://www.facebook.com/ModelEUParis/>
 Instagram: <https://www.instagram.com/modeleuparis/>\
+\
 Twitter: <https://twitter.com/ModeleuP>

 # Application guide

 APLLICATIONS HERE: <https://form.jotformeu.com/BETAFRANCE/MEUP>

-MEU Paris applications are open from Sunday 27th to the 17th of June.
+MEU Paris applications are open from Sunday 27th May to the 17th of June.

 In order to complete your application you must fill out the application form, which include: